ronehe/Pipe/README.md

 All the pipe types inherit from BasePipe.

+### important points
+* the neighbors of each pipe are computed in run-time.
+* The pipes are inserted at default orientation and shuffled at the beginning of the game
+* number of rotations is number of taps

 All textures, fonts, and sounds are generated in singleton classes named Textures, Fonts and Sounds.

+### Classes

+* Board: handle all board related objects, mainly focuses on texture and connection with the graph It holds a matrix of pipes that represent what the player sees.

+* Graph: handle all "backstage" related objects - mainly the vertices.
+It handles the entire algorithmic aspect of the game, and is mainly for maintaining order and for making sure the game remains valid for the entire game.

+* Vertex: an object that is an instance of a pipe as a "backstage" object.
+It is the algorithmic representation of it, and is the main tool in which the algorithms work on.
+It holds a pointer to the texture representation of the pipe.
+* BasePipe: an object that is an instance of the texture representation of the pipe.
+It is what the player sees and it is the main

+source of interaction.